tfatykhov/WinkRedNode/README.md

 2. SampleWebServices.txt - this set of flows will give you example of how other application can communicate with your node-red app wia REST API.
 It has a comments node with more details.

-3. SampleLightControl.txt this flow will actually creates 3 subflows which can be used to turn binary switches on/off and adjust a dimmable light.
+3. SampleLightControl.txt this flow will actually create 3 subflows which can be used to turn binary switches on/off and adjust a dimmable light.
 Check corresponding functions on how to prepare json message to each subflow.